-We offer Pell Grants to eligible students enrolled in eligible programs, and flexible payment plans for all courses with tuition over \$1,200.
+We offer financial aid to eligible students enrolled in eligible programs, and flexible payment plans for all courses with tuition over \$3,000.
 A Student Accounts Technician can discuss financial aid and payment plan options with you.
 For financial aid assistance, please call (951) 826-4SCE (4723).

+?
 ARE YOU AN ACCREDITED SCHOOL?